JuliaManifolds/LieGroups.jl/CONTRIBUTING.md

 ## Code style

-Please follow the [documentation guidelines](https://docs.julialang.org/en/v1/manual/documentation/) from the Julia documentation as well as [Blue Style](https://github.com/invenia/BlueStyle).
+Please follow the [documentation guidelines](https://docs.julialang.org/en/v1/manual/documentation/) from the Julia documentation and use [Runic.jl](https://github.com/fredrikekre/Runic.jl) for code formatting.
-Run [`JuliaFormatter.jl`](https://github.com/domluna/JuliaFormatter.jl) on the repository running `using JuliaFormatter; format(".")` on the main folder of the project.

-Please follow a few internal conventions:
+Please consider a few internal conventions:

 - Include the mathematical formulae for any implemented function if a closed form exists.
 - Define a Lie group, a Lie group action, or a Lie algebra in its own file.
 Include all related functions in the same file